ranchor/system-design/problems/distributed_search.md

    - Present the top-ranked documents to the user.

-### Elastic Search
+### ElasticSearch
-Lucene does all the above-mentioned things, a library used internally by elastic search.
-Elasticsearch converts Lucene into a distributed system/search engine for scaling horizontally.
-Elasticsearch also provides other features like thread-pool, queues, node/cluster monitoring API, data monitoring API, Cluster management, etc. In short, Elasticsearch extends Lucene and provides additional features beyond it.
+Lucene is used internally by Elasticsearch.
+Elasticsearch converts Lucene into a distributed system/search engine for scaling horizontally and provides additional features like thread-pool, queues, node/cluster monitoring API, data monitoring API, cluster management, etc. Elasticsearch extends Lucene and provides additional features beyond it.

-But why is elastic search the main question?
-Elasticsearch provides speed and scalability; it is distributed in nature, which means scaling out is just adding more nodes.
-More importantly, it provides a very simple rest interface to interface with it.
-Because of the simple rest APIs, you need a simple HTTP client to talk to elastic search servers, making it super easy to use.

-Until now, we have been clear that we will leverage an elastic search to build our search system.
-Before this, we need a standardized way for the end user can access the elastic search cluster.
-We add a proxy between a client and the server.
-So whichever microservice (assuming the elastic search cluster may be used across teams) needs to access the Elasticsearch needs to go through the proxy.
-Now because we have a proxy, we can stack a lot of parameters like throttling (rate limiter), router, monitoring, etc.
+#### Why Elasticsearch?
+- **Speed and Scalability**: Distributed in nature, making it easy to scale out by adding more nodes.
+- **Simple REST Interface**: Allows easy interaction through simple HTTP clients.

 #### Partitioning and Replication Strategy in Elasticsearch
 1. **Document Partitioning**: Elasticsearch uses document partitioning, known as "sharding," where each shard is a fully functional search engine.